rpetti/resume/resume.md

     and Fortify.

 * Notable Accomplishments
+  * OpenText CEO Excellence Award for helping design, implement, and deploy CD system in GCP using GitLab

   * Set up Perforce replication through an ad-hoc secure tunnel between sites on different networks for the purposes of facilitating a smooth migration.